-However, Mirka, as shes fondly called retired from playing Tennis in 2002 due to a persistent foot injury and became her husband to be PR manager and also a familiar face at his games and winnings of course.
+However, Mirka, as she’s fondly called, retired from playing Tennis in 2002 due to a persistent foot injury and became her husband’s PR manager and also a familiar face at his games and winnings, of course.

-After 9 years of romantic rendezvous, the couple got married on April 11, 2009, at Wenkenhof Villa in Basel, his hometown.
+After nine years of romantic rendezvous, the couple got married on April 11, 2009, at Wenkenhof Villa in Basel, his hometown.

 Their union is blessed with two sets of twins.
 In 2009, they had given birth to identical twin girls, Myla Rose and Charlene Riva.

 In 2014, they were blessed with another set of identical twin boys, Leo and Lennart.